yaellevy/Capella/README.md

 **Sight Entry**

 In the Step 2 section, complete the four required fields.
-All of the input fields will assist with autocompletion and formatting.
+All the input fields will assist with autocompletion and formatting.
 The fields are: 1.
 Body 2.
 Hs Value 3.
 Sight Date 4.
 Sight Time.
 All sextant altitude corrections are handled internally, simply input the Hs value for the observation.

 When you have completed the four input fields, hit the *Add* button and the sight will appear in the Sight List at the top of the screen.
 To edit previously entered information, click on the sight in the *Sight List*, the sight's information will populate the sight entry fields under Step 2.
 Make any required changes and hit *Update* and the sight entry will change in the *Sight List*.
 To remove a sight from the *Sight List*, simply click on the sight and hit *Delete*.
 Multiple sight handling is easily achieved using the conventional Shift or Ctrl + click features.